ENTJ Personality Type: Common Strengths And Areas For Growth

 Therapy options for ENTJs

-Each person has unique strengths and areas for growth.
+Each person has unique strengths and areas for personal growth.
 At times, it can be beneficial to work with a trained professional to figure out how to better leverage your strengths and build on these areas for growth.
 A counselor can help you understand your personality type while offering a personalized plan.
 Some ENTJs may have difficulty with emotional intelligence, so working with a therapist could help them strengthen interpersonal skills and increase emotional intelligence.
 You do not have to have a mental illness or profound challenge to see a counselor, and over 41.7 million US adults currently see a therapist, showing how prevalent this treatment can be in society.

-Research has shown that online interventions can be an effective way to improve emotional intelligence.
+Evidence has shown that online interventions can be an effective way to improve emotional intelligence.
 For instance, one study found that emotional intelligence could be trained with the help of an online training program targeted at adults.
-If you're struggling with identifying or expressing your emotions, you're not alone, and therapy may support you.
+If you're struggling with identifying or expressing your own emotions, you're not alone, and therapy may support you.

 Takeaway